How to install Lid Lights

 How long does the battery last in your LED helmet lights?
 We have tested several brands of 9 volt batteries.
-Typically, if left on and not shut off, the battery will last up to 15-20 hours.
+Typically, if left on and not shut off, the battery will last up to 15 hours.
 When tested on a daily basis, 2 hours at a time, the batteries lasted almost 2 weeks.
-Rechargeable batteries do not last as long, 10-15 hours.
+Rechargeable batteries vary by brand.
 However, for cost concerns, rechargeable batteries are the best value.

 What if the lights on my helmet comes off?
 It is very important to follow the installation instructions provided with the product and located here on the web site.
 When first applied, the area where the light strips should be clean and dry.
 Proper installation of the strips should last for years unless tampered with or they are intentionlly removed.
 If the light strips are removed, they will not stick as good as they did when they were first applied.
 However, if you get a small can of rubber cement - the kind that has the little brush, and coat the back side of the LED strip, reapply to the helmet and let sit overnight, this should reattach the light system to the helmet.
 Other types of glue will also work, but may permanently adhere the light strips to the helmet.

 Can the LED helmet lights get wet?
 While they are water resistant, they are not waterproof.
 If the light strips, battery case or battery get wet, simply dry with a towel and let dry overnight.
 Lid Lights are not designed to be submerged in water.
-Submerging lid Lights in water will destroy the unit.
-Remember, Lid Lights are a piece of electronic equipment.
-If after getting wet, the light strips may appear cloudy, set the helmet out in the sun for an hour the cloudiness should go away.
+Submerging lid Lights in water may cause damage and void he warranty.
+If after getting wet, the gel coating on the light strips may appear cloudy, set the helmet out in the sun until cloudiness goes away.

 What happens if I drop my helmet with Lid Lights on them?
 Lid Lights are a very durable product.
 While care should be taken once applied to the helmet, the LED light strips can absorb light impacts without damaging the LED lights themselves.
 However, repeated drops of the helmet with the Lid Lights attached will cause damage and void the warranty.

-There is a 90 day warranty for Lid Lights.
-If the lights stop working due to a manufacturer defect, we will replace your Lid Lights at no cost.
-However, the non-working lights musts be returned FIRST.
+There is a 90 day warranty for Lid Lights for our newest version released in 2016.
+If you purchased your Lid Lights from this website and the lights stop working due to a manufacturer defect, we will replace your Lid Lights at no cost.
+However, the non-working lights must be returned to us FIRST.
 This warranty applies to manufacturer defects and does not apply to lights that are damaged by the user.
-We will send you a prepaid shipping label and prior to you receiving your new lights, we must have received the defective ones first. - NO EXCEPTIONS.
 The return policy is for defective products only for the 90 day warranty period.
-There are NO refunds only replacement for defective products.